cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SISMOC FIMOC MAINTENANCE-EN.md

 # Context

-CS Group responsabilities for Maintenance of SISMOC and FIMOC mission centers are as follows:
+CS Group responsabilities for Maintenance of SISMOC and Fimoc mission centers are as follows:
 * Maintenance and developments, support

 ![Main Picture](Project-CNES-SISMOC FIMOC MAINTENANCE-EN pict 2.jpg)

 The features are as follows:
-* 24/7 operational centers
+* Operational centers 24 hours a day
-* Mission centers designed around a common core: the SAG
+* Mission centers designed around a common nucleus: SAG
-* Instrument monitoring and programming
+* Surveillance and programming of instruments
 * Data exchange with JPL
-* Long-term archiving
+* Long -term archiving
-* Processing and dissemination of scientific data
+* Processing and distribution of scientific data

 # Project implementation